 Thymoma is a thymic epithelial tumor in which the epithelial component exhibits no overt atypia and retains histologic features specific to the normal thymus.
 Immature non-neoplastic lymphocytes are present in variable numbers depending on the histologic type of thymoma.
 The histologic types of thymoma are as follows:

 Type A thymoma

 Type A thymoma (also known as spindle cell thymoma and medullary thymoma) accounts for approximately 4% to 7% of all thymomas.[2,3] Approximately 17% of this type may be associated with myasthenia gravis.
 Morphologically, the tumor is composed of neoplastic thymic epithelial cells that have a spindle/oval shape, lack nuclear atypia, and are accompanied by few, if any, nonneoplastic lymphocytes.
 The appearance of this tumor can be confused with that of a mesenchymal neoplasm, but the immunohistochemical and ultrastructural features are clearly those of an epithelial neoplasm.
-Most type A thymomas are encapsulated (see Stage Information).
+Most type A thymomas are encapsulated.
+(Refer to the Stage Information for Thymoma and Thymic Carcinomas of this summary for more information).
 Some, however, may invade the capsule and, on rare occasion, may extend into the lung.
 Chromosome abnormalities, when present, may correlate with an aggressive clinical course.
 The prognosis for this tumor type is excellent and have long-term survival rates (15 years or more) that are reported to be close to 100% in retrospective studies.[2,3]

 Type AB thymoma